ahoys/discaptcha/readme.md

 A standalone bot built against "join, spam & leave" type of spam bots that are very common in Discord.

 The solution this bot provides is basically a Discord-suitable captcha.
 By default the server is set to not allow speaking without some specific role.
-Discaptcha bot then automatically approaches the new clients and one-by-one verifies that they aren't spam bots, giving them the required role for speaking.
+Discaptcha bot then automatically approaches new clients and one-by-one verifies that they aren't spam bots, giving them the required role for speaking.
 It's that simple.

-This bot is standalone, meaning that you are required to have a machine where the bot can live and run.
+This bot is standalone, meaning that you are required to have a server machine where the bot can live and run.

 ## Installation